StudioLE/ohlife-export-converter/README.md

 ### Usage

-- Count the number of entries:
+- List all entries with their ids:

-`node ohlife_export`
+`node ohlife_export list`

-- Read a specific number (starts at 0):
+- Read a specific entry (starts at 0):

 `node ohlife_export 92`

-- List the dates of each entry:

-`node ohlife_export dates`

-- Export the entries to either individual txt files or enex (change in /config.js)
+- Export the entries to either individual txt files or enex (change in config.js)

 `node ohlife_export export`

+- Check the validity of the file:

+`node ohlife_export debug`

 ### Methodology